BangerTech/OpenHAB-Plugin-for-Loupedeck/README.md

 - [7.
 Sponsor me!](#7-how-to-sponsor)

 # 2. What is this Plugin?
-This Loupedeck Plugin allows you to control your home with openHAB (https://openhab.org) You can send commands to Items, get the State of an Item etc.
+This Loupedeck Plugin allows you to control your openHAB System with a Loupedeck (https://openhab.org) Right now it´s macOS only.
+You can pick Items out of a list - send commands to Items - get the State of an Item etc.
+It is possible to use the touch buttons - dials - and show the state of an Item on the Main Screen or the Dial Screen.

 # 3. Setup
-Install via .lplug4 Plugin File or via VS Code.
+Install via .lplug4 Plugin File or directly via VS Code.

 create a openhab.json like this